- Download & Install JRuby 1.1 RC2.

 jruby -S rails books -d mysql

-- Start MySQL server in a different shell using the following
+- Start MySQL server in a different shell using the following command:

 sudo /usr/local/mysql/bin/mysqld_safe --console